 Who doesn’t love good music festivals?
 Whether you like to relax the days away with friends and strangers or prefer to party hard under the stars, there’s something for everyone to enjoy.

 Admittedly festivals tend not to be the ideal time to make healthy decisions.
 While we’ll leave it up to the party-goers to decide what beverages to put in their bellies.
 Here’s some advice on how to protect your lungs.

-Research has found that air-quality at music festival can be dismal.
+Research has found that air-quality at a music festival can be dismal.
 Perhaps wearing a mask at a rave can be more practical than simply a fashion statement.

 It’s unfortunate that music festivals don’t seem to be purveyors of green technologies.

-Casting our minds back to the hippie filled audiences at some of the first music festival in history.
-It seems that modern day festival-goers ought to embrace similar ideologies.
+Casting our minds back to the hippie filled audiences at some of the first music festivals in history.
+It seems that modern-day festival-goers ought to embrace similar ideologies.
 Those are likely to be artistic experimentation and harmony with nature.
-That said, the cosmic life altering experience that was Woodstock 1969 turned an upstate New York field in to an epic, trash filled mud bath.
+That said, the cosmic life-altering experience that was Woodstock 1969 turned an upstate New York field into an epic, trash-filled mud bath.
 After a costly clean-up bill running into hundreds of thousands of dollars, workers simply bulldozed tons of trash and debris into a pit and burned it.
 Sadly, it seems not much has changed.
 Anyone can attest that dance floors at the main stages of any large festival are completely covered in discarded plastic and aluminium containers.